 Once it has escaped the confines of its subterranean pupal case, the soft-bodied fly pushes its way through the soil towards the surface by a combination of thoracic and abdominal contractions (not too dissimilar from the movement of larvae), and, when it encounters resistance from an obstruction, repeatedly inflating the ptilinum in a series of pulses to provide extra force.

 At this point the fly begins to inhale air to expand its still soft body to its full size.
 The difference in size between a freshly eclosed fly and a hardened, fully expanded fly can be up to 90%!
 In comparison, flies of non-viviparous species, such as Sarcophaga flesh flies, usually only have about a 30% size difference.
-About an hour after reaching the surface, the expansion and hardening of the body and wings is complete and the fly is ready to fly off in search of its first bloodmeal.

 The normal product of diuresis is a clear liquid (as can be seen in the fed female at the top of this page), the cloudy, straw-coloured droplet being excreted by the teneral fly below is its meconium.
 This comprises the remains of the sloughed, degenerating, larval midgut epithelium and is voided from the adult's gut soon after emergence from the puparium.